 The Interim Housing Toolkit is an inventory that was used during the workshop series to initiate discussion on site-appropriate tools and opportunities for their implementation.

 The Regional Catastrophic Planning Team and Gans studio synthesized the analysis, discussion and ideas that were produced at at each of the 5 PUP workshops in a single report.
 The report identifies the overlapping challenges and opportunities that make regional, interdisciplinary, cross-sector coordination so important.
-The full report, which includes an appendix of the maps produced for each site can be requested from the RCPT.
+The full report, which includes an appendix of the maps produced for each site, can be viewed here.

 The following maps are a small sample of the analysis materials that were provided at each workshop, which are also included in the report.
 This map overlays Southern Bergen County's 100-year flood zone and the elderly population -- planning for vulnerable populations was a central conversation at all of the workshops.